flossy83/AutoSharpness/README.md

 #### Removal

-Navigate to the plugins menu and select 'remove plugins', then select the AutoSharpness plugin, then restart the PVR.
+Navigate to the plugins menu and select 'remove plugins'.
+Select the AutoSharpness plugin, then restart the PVR.

 #### Screenshots